 Female to Male (FtM) Hormone Therapy

-Testosterone is taken by trans men who choose hormone therapy.
+Testosterone is taken people who were assigned female at birth.
 Effects of testosterone may include:

 - Development of acne due to thicker, oilier skin